Photo: Christopher Crouzet / Wikimedia Commons

 Best Hotels in Hanoi: Old Quarter, West Lake & Hoan Kiem (2026)

-The Sofitel Legend Metropole's 1901 bunker bar and Norman Foster's Capella Hanoi — the finest Hanoi hotels combining French colonial elegance, Hoan Kiem lakeside views, and the legendary Old Quarter experience in 2026.
+The Sofitel Legend Metropole's 1901 bunker bar and Norman Foster's Capella Hanoi — the best Hanoi hotels combining French colonial elegance, Hoan Kiem lakeside views, and the legendary Old Quarter experience in 2026.

 Hanoi: Vietnam’s Most Sophisticated Hotel Market